Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Conclusions

 \section{Conclusions}

-In this paper, we introduced a set of latent-space regularization techniques to address the domain shift in an unsupervised fashion.
-We achieved domain invariance by means of multiple latent space-shaping constraints (namely, class clustering, class perpendicularity and norm alignment), to space apart features belonging to different classes while clustering together features of the same class in a consistent way on both the source and target domain.
+In this work, we tackled the generalization of road scene segmentation models by introducing a set of latent-space regularization strategies for unsupervised domain adaptation.
+We improved domain invariance using different latent space-shaping constraints (\ie, class clustering, class perpendicularity and norm alignment), to space apart features belonging to different classes while clustering together features of the same class in a consistent way on both the source and target domain.
 To support their computation, we introduced a novel target pseudo-labeling scheme and a weighted label decimation strategy.
 Results have been evaluated using both the standard mIoU and a novel metric (mASR), which captures the relative performance between an adapted model and its target supervised counterpart.
-We surpassed state-of-the-art results in feature-level adaptation on two commonly used synthetic-to-real benchmarks and one real-to-real setup, paving the way to employment of a new family of feature-level techniques to enhance the discrimination ability of deep neural networks.
+We outperformed state-of-the-art methods in feature-level adaptation on two widely used synthetic-to-real road scenes benchmarks and in real-to-real setups, paving the way to a new set of feature-level adaptation strategies capable to improve the discrimination ability of road scene understanding approaches.

-Future research will focus on designing novel feature-level techniques and on evaluating their generalization ability to different tasks.
-The adaptation from multiple source domains to multiple target ones will also be considered.
+Future work will focus on designing novel feature-level techniques and on evaluating their capability of generalizing to various tasks in driving scenarios.
+The adaptation from multiple source domains to multiple target ones will also be considered together with the application also to multimodal data (\textit{e.g.}, LIDARs or depth cameras) mounted on cars.

-\begin{IEEEbiography}[{ }]{Francesco Barbato} received the M.Sc.\ degree in Telecommunication Engineering from the University of Padova in 2020.
-He is currently a graduate student with research grant at the same University.
-His research focuses on domain adaptation and continual learning applied to computer vision tasks, particularly to semantic segmentation for autonomous vehicles. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Umberto Michieli} received the M.Sc.\ degree in Telecommunication Engineering from the University of Padova in 2018.
-He is currently a final-year Ph.D.\ student at the same University.
-In 2018, he spent 6 months as a Visiting Researcher with the Technische Universit\"at Dresden.
-In 2020 he interned as Research Engineer for 8 months at Samsung Research UK.
-His research focuses on transfer learning techniques for semantic segmentation, in particular on domain adaptation and on incremental learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Marco Toldo} Marco Toldo received the M.Sc.\ degree in ICT for Internet and Multimedia in 2019 at the University of Padova.
-At present, he is doing his Ph.D. at the Department of Information Engineering of the same university.
-He is also doing an internship as Research Engineer at Samsung Research UK.
-His research involves domain adaptation and continual learning applied to computer vision. \end{IEEEbiography}